 My only complaint here is the prominent “-” and “+” signs painted on the respective pushers.
 To my taste, they make the new 2TimeZones Zirconim look a trifle cheap.
-The watch would look a lot better if the signs were stamped or engraved or simply left blank: it takes to read a user’s manual just once in order to remember how the functions actually works!
+It would look a lot better if the signs were stamped or engraved or simply left blank: it takes to read a user’s manual just once to remember how the functions work!

 Otherwise, the exterior looks almost flawless.

 To make using the GMT feature even simpler, JeanRichard has also introduced another indicator at 6 o’clock (just below the small date aperture) featuring a list of 24 cities, each representing a certain time zone.

 The primary crown at 3 o’clock is used to set the correct time and date as well as to wind-up the movement.
 The movement, by the way, features an impressive level of decora, but, alas, you will have difficulty admiring it since the case back is covered with a heavily tinted crystal.

 JeanRichard 2TimeZones Zirconium (ref.
 68130-33-11C-AA6D) specification